AVS-Memer/Calulator/README.md

 Gets the floor of a number; rounds it down
 # /\
 Gets the ceiling of a number; rounds it up
+# R
+Rounds a number to the nearest integer